Mohamed-Galal95/Music-SQL-Database/README.md

 # Music-SQL-Database
-Query from database (Chinook) to find insights and create report
+Query from database (Chinook) using SQL to find insights and create report